General Data Protection Regulation Policy

 - Brass Band Players Ltd Registration Cards

-Where Garforth Brass members are aged under 18 years old, Personal Data will be held (with consent) both for the member and, for safeguarding reasons, those of their parent or legal guardian.
+Where The Garforth Brass Organisation members are aged under 18 years old, Personal Data will be held (with consent) both for the member and, for safeguarding reasons, those of their parent or legal guardian.

-All Personal Data shall be reviewed and updated where necessary at least every six months and any data no longer required shall be destroyed.
+All Personal Data shall be reviewed and updated where necessary bi-annually on (or within a week of) the 31st of March and the 30th of September and any data no longer required will be destroyed.

-Garforth Brass stores and uses Personal Data (see section 2) solely for the purpose of legitimate use and administration of:
+The Garforth Brass Organisation stores and uses personal data (see section 2) solely for the purpose of legitimate use and administration of:

-- Management of the band (contacts, subscriptions, newsletters, fundraising, Muzodo and the delivery of information from the committee)
+- Management of the band (contacts, subscriptions, newsletters, fundraising and the delivery of information from the committee)

 - Organising events (contests, concerts, engagements, meetings and social gatherings)

-Members are required to confirm agreement that Garforth Brass is authorised to:
+Members are required to confirm agreement that The Garforth Brass Organisation is authorised to:

-- Maintain a soft/electronic copy of their Personal Data in a secure manner
+- Maintain a soft/electronic copy of their personal data securely on Google Workspace (password protected)

-Garforth Brass will collect Personal Data from new members on joining.
-All members will be asked to confirm agreement that their Personal Data can be stored at the time of joining.
+The Garforth Brass Organisation will collect personal data from new members on joining.
+All members will be asked to confirm agreement that their personal data can be stored at the time of joining.

-Garforth Brass stores personal data in an electronic database which is password protected.
+The Garforth Brass Organisation stores personal data in an electronic database which is password protected.

-The committee has appointed Janet Lymath as its Data Protection Officer (DPO).
+The committee has appointed Hayley Cotterill as its Data Protection Officer (DPO).

-The Membership Database is only available to the Chairman, Treasurer, Secretary and Musical Director.
+The Membership Database is only available to the Chairman, Treasurer, Secretary, Data Protection Officer and Musical Director.

 Members’ financial data is not required for membership renewal.

-Stored financial data is used solely for the purposes of reimbursing members for expenditure on behalf of Garforth Brass.
+Stored financial data is used solely for the purposes of reimbursing members for expenditure on behalf of The Garforth Brass Organisation.

 If a member resigns or leaves Garforth Brass for any reason their personal data will be kept for up to 6 months before being removed from the Membership Database, with the exception of their name and contact details which will be retained for archive purposes.

-Members have the right, at any time, to see the information that Garforth Brass holds on them.
+Members have the right, at any time, to see the information that The Garforth Brass Organisation holds on them.
 A request should be made in writing to the Chairman.
-A member has the right to complain to the Information Commissioner’s Office (ICO) if they believe there is a problem with Garforth Brass’s handling of their data which cannot be resolved directly.
+A member has the right to complain to the Information Commissioner’s Office (ICO) if they believe there is a problem with The Garforth Brass Organisation’s handling of their data which cannot be resolved directly.

 Details of the ICO can be found at https://ico.org.uk